ironhack-labs/lab-javascript-greatest-movies/README.md

 Drama is the most common movie genre in the top 250 movie list.
 People seem to love drama :eyes:

-Declare a _function_ named `dramaMoviesRate` that receives an array of movies as an argument and returns a number that represents the average rate of all drama movies!
-We wonder if it will be higher than the general average 🤔
+Declare a _function_ named `calculateAverageDramaRate` that receives an array of movies as an argument and returns a number that represents the average rate of all drama movies!
+We wonder if it will be higher than the general average 🤔.

 ### Iteration 3: Ordering by year